SpaceDadNewman/CSE212-FinalProj/final.md

 # Sets
 * What are sets?

     Sets can store multiple values or items in a single variable.
 They do not allow duplicate values, they don't follow any specific order, and the items within the set cannot be changed once they've been created within the set.
+These typically have to iterate through multiple for loops so they are O(n^2)

 * Example